 1. How is oxygen transported in the blood?

-2. What oxygen is bound to in the blood?
+2. What is oxygen bound to in the blood?

 3. What is carbon dioxide bound to in the blood?